-Synchrotron and μ XRF imaging of Sr and Mn faithfully matches the primary layering, demonstrating that later alteration has been minor (Fig. 10, Fig. 11).
-A comparison of U-L α maps with and without an incident radiation filter shows that the filter eliminates artifacts that result from scatter in pores, and returns an accurate map of the U (Fig. 12).
-The filtered U μ XRF map shows that U is elevated in the micritic areas of the tufa. μ XRF maps of Al and Si show that large pores that are typical of the tufa deposits have clay minerals lining them (Fig. 11).
-Fe, Cu and Zn are also elevated in the pores.
-A map of Ba closely matches the S map suggesting that barite may be present.
+Synchrotron and μXRF imaging of Sr and Mn faithfully matches the primary layering, demonstrating that later alteration has been minor (Figs. 10, 11).
+A comparison of U-L α maps with and without an incident radiation filter shows that the filter eliminates artifacts that result from scatter in pores and returns an accurate map of the U (Fig. 12).
+The filtered U μXRF map shows that U is elevated in the micritic areas of the tufa. μXRF maps of Al and Si show that large pores that are typical of the tufa deposits have clay minerals lining them (Fig. 11).
+Fe, Cu, and Zn are also elevated in the pores.
+A map of Ba closely matches the S map, suggesting that barite may be present.
 Strontianite is found in economic abundance in the Barstow Formation (Knopf, 1917).
-The extremely high Sr concentrations in the tufa calcite (10's of thousands of ppm), suggests these fluids were contributing Sr during deposition.
-The 87 Sr/ 86 Sr isotope ratios of 3 aliquots ranged from 0.719877 to 0.721038 (Table 1).
+The extremely high Sr concentrations in the tufa calcite (tens of thousands of parts per million), suggests these fluids were contributing Sr during deposition.
+The 87Sr/86Sr isotope ratios of three aliquots ranged from 0.719877 to 0.721038 (Table 1).
 More work will be needed to determine if this sample can be a Sr isotope reference material as well as a secondary U/Pb carbonate reference material.

-The U in these tufas is in the reduced state U4+ as shown by measurements at the L3 edge (Cole et al., 2004), and new data from the M5 edge (Fig. 13).
+The U in these tufas is in the reduced state (U4+), as shown by measurements at the U L3 edge (Cole et al., 2004) and new data from the U M5 edge (Fig. 13).
 With the high U concentration, the Barstow tufa could be a reference material for U XANES analyses.
 The Barstow tufa calcite is luminescent throughout (Fig. 14), consistent with the occurrence of reduced U in this sample.
 While it is easy to conceive of a stratified lake with reducing bottom waters, reduced U is insoluble in most solutions (Langmuir, 1978), begging the question of how it is available to go into the calcite.
 Elevated actinide concentrations are found in the Great Basin lakes, and it is thought that the carbonate alkalinity is responsible for this elevation (Anderson et al., 1982; Simpson et al., 1982).
-Similarly, Tullborg et al. (2017) demonstrates U(VI) complexes in extremely reducing fluids of deep groundwaters in Sweden.
-It seems clear that there is a kinetic barrier to U reduction even in the most reducing fluids, and yet some carbonates have entirely reduced U in their structures (Sturchio, 1998; Cole et al., 2004).
-More work is needed to understand the incorporation mechanism and use of synchrotron facilities to image the distribution of U with respect to other elements, and XAS measurements of U and other redox sensitive elements are important tools for advancing this research.
-Additionally lab directed studies that can produce U4+ in carbonates would be a huge leap forward.
+Similarly, Tullborg et al. (2017) demonstrates U6+ complexes in